mccoy-lab/embryo_arrest/README.md

 # embryo_arrest
-Meiotic and mitotic aneuploidies drive preimplantation mortality of in vitro fertilized human embryos
+Meiotic and mitotic aneuploidies drive arrest of in vitro fertilized human preimplantation embryos